revng/revng/docs/GeneratedIRReference.rst

 Helper functions
 ================

-Certain features of the input CPU would be to big to be expanded in TCG instructions by QEMU (and therefore translate them in LLVM IR).
+Certain features of the input CPU would be too big to be expanded in TCG instructions by QEMU (and therefore translate them in LLVM IR).
 For this reason, call to *helper functions* are emitted.
 An example of an helper function is the function handling a syscall or a floating point division.
 These functions can